 Husic Vineyards was founded by Frank and Julie Husic.
 Frank (originally from Youngstown, Ohio) has long been involved in investment and financial planning; he has operated Husic Capital Management (based in San Francisco) for several decades.
 Both Frank and Julie met in 1994, purchased a 120 acre mostly hillside property partially located in the Stags Leap District the following year.
 Intrigued by prominent vineyard neighbors they began to inquire about planting their own vineyard.
 Asking neighbors and others they were directed to several vineyard managers – but the ones Julie initially spoke to didn’t want to “come down valley”.
 Eventually she met Jim Barbour; he walked the property with her and identified several vineyard sites that could be planted to vines.

 If this was today, none of these sites could be planted.
-But this was in the mid 1990s before Napa county enacted a stronger hillside ordinance prohibiting new vineyards from being planted on slopes greater then 30 percent.
+But this was in the mid 1990s before Napa County enacted a stronger hillside ordinance prohibiting new vineyards from being planted on slopes greater than 30 percent.
 Jim helped with the paperwork for getting county approval which ultimately was for approximately 9 acres of vines.
-This was one of the last steep hillside vineyards planted in all of Napa county.
-The vines were planted on three sites in 1997 – the larger of the sites is just outside of the Stags Leap AVA (which has a 400 foot elevation limit) while the other two smaller vineyards are within the AVA.
+This was one of the last steep hillside vineyards planted in all of Napa County.
+The vines were planted on three sites in 1997 – the larger of the sites is just outside of the Stags Leap AVA (which has a 400-foot elevation limit) while the other two smaller vineyards are within the AVA.
 The vineyards run from near the valley floor to about 900 feet.

-The sites are extremely rocky and in some parts greater then a 35% slope (the vines are terraced).
+The sites are extremely rocky and, in some parts, greater than a 35% slope (the vines are terraced).
 The soil is very shallow.
-Other then two short rows of Petit Verdot, the vineyard is planted entirely to Cabernet Sauvignon.
+Other than two short rows of Petit Verdot, the vineyard is planted entirely to Cabernet Sauvignon.
 The vines are all west facing.
 The views from the vineyard are expansive – on a clear day one can look up and down the Napa Valley hundreds of feet below.
 And to the south, one can clearly see the tall buildings of San Francisco in the distance from their uppermost block.